latj/hub-spoke-microhack/README.md

     --admin-username AzureAdmin
 ````

 - Verify that your can access the new VM as expected.
-The easiest way to do this is as follows; Once you have Azure Bastion access to the desktop of *vm-windows*, launch remote desktop (mstsc), and attempt a connection to *az-srv2-vm* (IP address 10.200.0.4).
+The easiest way to do this is as follows; Once you have Azure Bastion access to the desktop of *vm-windows*, launch remote desktop (mstsc), and attempt a connection to *vm-mgmt-server* (IP address 10.200.0.4).
 You should recieve the login prompt.

 ## Task 3 : Check the routing for Virtual Machines